Kyle Jacobs, songwriter and husband of singer Kellie Pickler, dies at 49

 NASHVILLE, Tenn. — Country music producer and songwriter Kyle Jacobs, who starred in a CMT documentary series with his wife Kellie Pickler, has died at 49 years old, police in Nashville told multiple news outlets.

-Jacobs was found dead in an apparent suicide Friday afternoon at the couple's home in Nashville.
+Jacobs was found dead in an apparent suicide Friday afternoon at the couple's home in Nashville, police said.
 According to a police statement obtained by CNN and local news stations, Pickler and an assistant looked for Jacobs and called 911 when they couldn't open the door to a bedroom/office.

 Jacobs co-wrote Garth Brooks' "More than a Memory," Tim McGraw's "Still," and other hits.
 According to Variety, he produced four No. 1 country airplay singles for Lee Brice.
 One of those singles was "I Drive Your Truck," for which Jacobs won an Academy of Country Music Award in 2014.